 Use the available freelance website to source freelancers with the skills that you need.
 If you find a great freelancer along the way you can continue to use them for future projects which will save you time and money in the long term.

 We use Ascelade to build our website and SEO services.
 You might want to consider them.

 Have fewer Meetings

-Reduce face to face meetings as much as possible: arrange face to face meetings twice monthly and then hold the other meetings in between using collaborative technologies or free video calling and conferencing software.
+Reduce face to face meetings as much as possible: arrange a face to face meetings twice monthly and then hold the other meetings in between using collaborative technologies or free video calling and conferencing software.

 There is no doubt that office space costs money.
 With more and more businesses operating online, why not develop a virtual team?
-Not only will you save money on utility bills, you will also make significant cost savings on rent for your office space or building.
+Not only will you save money on utility bills, but you will also make significant cost savings on rent for your office space or building.

-Project based software such as Basecamp or Go To Assist allow businesses to collaborate and set up schedules and to do lists for each member of the team.
+Project-based software such as Basecamp or Go To Assist allow businesses to collaborate and set up schedules and to-do lists for each member of the team.
 A central notice board or stream can be established so that all remote workers can log in and check progress.

 Installing collaborative technology software can facilitate day to day business operations.

 Some software options cost businesses thousands of dollars.
 There are many software tools that are very similar but much cheaper.